 The property must be able to be:

-The most common example of property that can be asked for in a replevin case is an engagement ring.
+The most common example of the property that can be asked for in a replevin case is an engagement ring.
 If the engagement is called off, both people might think they have a legal claim to the ring.
 The ring can be moved, you can describe what it looks like, and it can be given back to you.
-Even a mobile home counts as property you can get returned, if it meets these conditions.
+Even a mobile home counts as property you can get returned if it meets these conditions.

 When you start a replevin case, you can either:

 - Let the other side know you're going to court and wait until the court makes a decision before asking the Sheriff to go get your property; or

 - Not tell the other side about your case and ask the court to order the Sheriff to go get your property and then decide if you really are the owner.

 If you don't tell the other side, you have to tell the judge why the defendant shouldn't be warned about the case.
 These reasons are usually to prevent the defendant from doing something to the property such as: